MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/billable-meters.md

 ![Sample Bill](media/ugc-sample-monthly-bill.png)

 ## Additional resources

-* For the most up-to-date view of prices per meter, see [PlayFab.com/Pricing](https://playfab.com/pricing/)
+* For the most up-to-date view of prices per meter, see [PlayFab pricing](https://playfab.com/pricing/)
 * See [Consumption Best Practices](../../pricing/consumption-best-practices.md) to learn how to maintain the lowest rate of meter usage and cost for your game